IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Hellion Core's 2nd phase, charges less often, damage of eye lasers reduced

--Buffed Surt/Brimflame Harbinger, the ammount of time you get OnFire! for has been greatly increased
+-Buffed Surt/Brimflame Harbinger, the amount of time you get OnFire! for has been greatly increased

 -Buffed Hellion Core's 3rd phase, if the player is close enough to an arm when it shoots a hellion beam, it now also summons a portal to attack the player